PSModule/GitHub-Script/README.md

 > when you nest actions inside one another.
 The context syntax will be expanded to the correct path when the job is evaluted by GitHub before it is
 > processed by the runner.

-The `Script` supports the following formats:
+The `Script` input supports the following formats:

-- Inline script, although it is recommended to use a script file for better tooling support and linting capabilities.
+- Inline script:
+  - Single-line
-- Multi-line script.
+  - Multi-line
-- Path to a script file.
+- Path to a script file. (recommended)
   - `scripts/main.ps1`
   - `.\scripts\main.ps1`
   - `./scripts/main.ps1`